Galena: Uses

-One of the oldest uses of galena was in the eye cosmetic kohl.
+One of the oldest uses of galena was to produce kohl, an eye cosmetic now regarded as toxic due to the risk of lead poisoning.
 In Ancient Egypt, this was applied around the eyes to reduce the glare of the desert sun and to repel flies, which were a potential source of disease.

 In pre-Columbian North America, galena was used by indigenous peoples as an ingredient in decorative paints and cosmetics, and widely traded throughout the eastern United States.
 Traces of galena are frequently found at the Mississippian city at Kincaid Mounds in present-day Illinois.
 The galena used at the site originated from deposits in southeastern and central Missouri and the Upper Mississippi Valley.

 Galena is the primary ore of lead, and is often mined for its silver content.
 It is used as a source of lead in ceramic glaze.

 Galena is a semiconductor with a small band gap of about 0.4 eV, which found use in early wireless communication systems.
 It was used as the crystal in crystal radio receivers, in which it was used as a point-contact diode capable of rectifying alternating current to detect the radio signals.
-The galena crystal was used with a sharp wire, known as a "cat's whisker" in contact with it.
+The galena crystal was used with a sharp wire, known as a "cat's whisker", in contact with it.

+In modern times, galena is primarily used to extract its constituent minerals.
+In addition to silver, it is the most important source of lead, for uses such as in lead-acid batteries.